Table of Contents

 When your husband displays empathy or understanding, be sure to acknowledge and praise his efforts.
 Positive reinforcement can motivate him to continue working on his sensitivity.

 C. Pick your battles

-Not every instance of insensitivity may be worth addressing.
+Not every instance of insensitivity is worth addressing.
 Determine which situations have a significant impact on your emotional well-being and focus on discussing those.
 Avoid nitpicking, as it may lead to increased tension and defensiveness.

 D. Understand his love language

 People express love and affection in different ways.
-Your husband may not be as emotionally expressive as you’d like, but he may show his love through acts of service for example doing the household chores or through physical touch.
+Your husband may not be as emotionally expressive as you’d like, but he may show his love through acts of service, for example, doing household chores or through physical touch.
 Understanding and appreciating his love language can help you better navigate your relationship.

 7. Love Languages

 The concept of love languages was introduced by Dr. Gary Chapman in his book “The 5 Love Languages: The Secret to Love That Lasts.”
 Love languages are the ways in which individuals give and receive love and affection.
 According to Dr. Chapman, there are five primary love languages:

 This love language involves expressing love and appreciation through verbal compliments, praise, and words of encouragement.
 People who prefer this love language feel valued and cherished when their partners communicate their feelings and appreciation through spoken or written words.

 Acts of service involve showing love and care through helpful actions, such as doing chores, running errands, or assisting with tasks.
 Those who speak this love language feel loved and appreciated when their partners go out of their way to make their lives easier or more comfortable.